waggonerjake/Reconstructor_Discord_Bot/README.md

 Example: //crvoch, New voice channel

 The first property is the name of the voice channel you are creating.
 If no name is entered, no channel will be created.
-## Create a Channel Category:
+## Create a Category:
 #### Command:
 //crcat, CATEGORY NAME
 #### Description:
-Allows the user to create a new channel category.
+Allows the user to create a new category.
 #### Permission:
 Must be able to **manage channels** or be an *administrator**.
 #### Properties and Usage:
 Example: //crcat, New Category

 The first property is the name of the category you are creating.
 If no name is entered, no channel will be created.
-## Delete a Channel or Category:
+## Delete a Text Channel
 #### Command:
-//dech, CHANNEL OR CATEGORY NAME
+//detech, CHANNEL NAME
 #### Description:
-Allows the user to delete channels or categories.
+Allows the user to delete a text channel.
 #### Permission:
 Must be able to **manage channels** or be an **administrator**.
 #### Properties and Usage:
-Example: //dech, New Category

-Example: //dech, New voice channel
+Example: //detech, old-text-channel

-The first property is the name of the channel or category you are deleting.
+The first property is the name of the channel you are deleting.
 If no name is entered, no channel will be deleted.
-## Rename a Channel or Category
+## Delete a Voice Channel
 #### Command:
-//rech, CHANNEL OR CATEGORY TO BE RENAMED, NEW NAME
+//devoch, CHANNEL NAME
 #### Description:
-Allows the user to rename channels or categories
+Allows a user to delete a voice channel.
 #### Permission:
 Must be able to **manage channels** or be an **administrator**.
 #### Properties and Usage:

-Example: //rech, New Category, New Name Category
+Example: //devoch, old voice channel

+The first property is the name of the channel you are deleting.
+If no name is entered, no channel will be deleted.
+## Delete a Category
+#### Command:
+//decat, CATEGORY NAME
+#### Description:
+Allows a user to delete a category.
+#### Permission:
+Must be able to **manage channels** or be an **administrator**.
+#### Properties and Usage:

+Example: //decat, old category

+The first property is the name of the category you are deleting.
+If no name is entered, no category will be deleted.
+## Rename a Text Channel
+#### Command:
+//retech, TEXT CHANNEL TO BE RENAMED, NEW NAME
+#### Description:
+Allows a user to rename a text channel.
+#### Permission:
+Must be able to **manage channels** or be an **administrator**.
+#### Properties and Usage:

+Example: //retech, old text channel, new name text channel

+The first property is the text channel that already exists that the user would like to change the name of.
+If no name/invalid name is given, it will not rename a channel.
+The second property is the new name you'd like to give to that text channel.
+If no name is given, it will not rename the text channel.
+## Rename a Voice Channel
+#### Command:
+//revoch, VOICE CHANNEL TO BE RENAMED, NEW NAME
+#### Description:
+Allows a user to rename a voice channel.
+#### Permission:
+Must be able to **manage channels** or be an **administrator**.
+#### Properties and Usage:

-Example: //rech, New voice channel, Even newer voice channel
+Example: //revoch, old voice channel, new name voice channel

+The first property is the voice channel that already exists that the user would like to change the name of.
+If no name/invalid name is given, it will not rename a channel.
+The second property is the new name you'd like to give to that voice channel.
+If no name is given, it will not rename the voice channel.
+## Rename a Category
+#### Command:
+//recat, CATEGORY TO BE RENAMED, NEW NAME
+#### Description:
+Allows a user to rename a category.
+#### Permission:
+Must be able to **manage channels** or be an **administrator**.
+#### Properties and Usage:

+Example: //recat, old category, new name for category

+The first property is the category that already exists that the user would like to change the name of.
+If no name/invalid name is given, it will not rename a category.
+The second property is the new name you'd like to give to that category.
+If no name is given, it will not rename the category.
+## Change the Category of a Text Channel
+#### Command:
+//chtecat, TEXT CHANNEL TO MOVE, NEW PARENT CATEGORY(optional)
+#### Description:
+Allows a user to change the category a text channel sits under.
+#### Permission:
+Must be able to **manage channels** or be an **administrator**.
+#### Properties and Usage:

+Example: //chtecat, some text channel, new parent category

+Example: //chtecat, some text channel

+The first property is the text channel that already exists that the user would like to put in a category.
+If no name/invalid name is given, move a channel.
+The second property is the category that the you would like to put the text channel in.
+If no name is given, it will remove the category of this text channel and move it up top.
+If an invalid category is given, it will not move the channel.
+## Change the Category of a Voice Channel
+#### Command:
+//chvocat, VOICE CHANNEL TO MOVE, NEW PARENT CATEGORY(optional)
+#### Description:
+Allows a user to change the category a voice channel sits under.
+#### Permission:
+Must be able to **manage channels** or be an **administrator**.
+#### Properties and Usage:

+Example: //chvocat, some voice channel, new parent category

+Example: //chvocat, some voice channel

-The first property is the name of the channel or category you want to rename.
-If no name is entered, it will not rename a category or channel.
-The second property is the new name you would like to give the channel or category.
-If no name is entered, it will not rename the category or channel.
+The first property is the voice channel that already exists that the user would like to put in a category.
+If no name/invalid name is given, move a channel.
+The second property is the category that the you would like to put the voice channel in.
+If no name is given, it will remove the category of this voice channel and move it up top.
+If an invalid category is given, it will not move the channel.